turingschool/front-end-curriculum/lessons/module-1/repeater-hub.md

 ## Gear Ups and Professional Development
 **PD expectations for repeating Mod 1:**
 Repeating the module is a great opportunity not only to solidify your technical skills but also your professional development skills.
 [This plan](https://careerdev.turing.edu/module_one/m1_PD_repeat_plan) goes over some suggested ways to approach that.
-Allison Reu Singer is always available for support and coaching at the link in her Slack bio.
+Paige Hellman Millar is always available for support and coaching at the link in her Slack bio.
 You can reach out to her with any questions you have.

 <!-- **Gear Up expectations for repeating mod 1:**
 You are expected to attend all Gear Up sessions, except for Week 1 which is optional for repeaters.    -->